pilehvar/ADW/README.md

 1- Download the Semantic signatures (for all the 118K concepts in WordNet 3.0, size ~ 1.4 GB) using the following link: http://151.100.179.51/adw/ppvs.30g.5k.tar.bz2

 2- Extract the downloaded file in the directory of your choice.

 For example:

 	/home/username/resources/

-3- Update the “wn30g.ppv.path” entry in the “config/adw.properties” file with the directory containing semantic signatures.
+3- Update the `wn30g.ppv.path` entry in the `config/adw.properties` file with the directory containing semantic signatures.

 For example:

 	wn30g.ppv.path=/home/username/resources/ppvs.30g.5k/

 4- You are ready to go!
 To get started, follow 5 (Quick start).